Using a tile atlas

 To use a tile atlas:

-When creating a tile atlas keep in mind:
+When creating a tile atlas keep in mind:- The smaller the tile atlas is, the better.

 For example, you can import this tile atlas.